Clark1Young/Case-Study/README.md

 # Case-Study

- Although QC has certain advantages over classical computing in specific scenarios,it does not sup- port general computation well.Therefore,a general way to exploit QC is to treat quantum process- ing units (QPUs) as additional, complex accelerators that are utilized for certain computing tasks.
+Although quantum computing offers certain advantages over classical computing in specific scenarios, it is not yet well-suited for general-purpose computation.
+Therefore, a practical approach to leveraging quantum computing (QC) is to treat quantum processing units (QPUs) as specialized accelerators, utilized for particular computational tasks.
+In this project, I will discuss a hybrid high-performance computing (HPC) approach that integrates both classical and quantum resources.[3]

-Thus, a hybrid high performance computing will be discussed in this project.

-When considering the hardware interface between the HPC host system and the quantum accelerators, many strategies are possible, including
+When considering the hardware interface between the HPC host system and the quantum accelerators, many strategies are possible, including remote access, on-premises (or co-located) integration, and on-node integration.
-1. remote access; As the name suggests, in a remote integration, the quantum accelerator is physically distant from the HPC host.
-In this scenario, quantum computers could be hosted and maintained by the quantum hardware provider, which significantly lowers the adoption barrier.
-It also allows the supercomputer to gain remote access to several different quantum computing technologies at a lower cost, which can be beneficial to some project.However, data security and integrity provided by a third party as well as by the network connection could be critical problem for some users.
-2.  on-premises (or co-located) integration,
-3.  on-node integration,
-as depicted in Figure 3.
 Each of these brings distinct advantages and disadvantages and will suit different needs.
+In this project, I will choose the remote access strategy, which means IBM Quantum Computing (IBM Quantum Backend) will be used to simulate this process.

+In our exercise sessions, we have been using Python and Qiskit to explore quantum circuits.
+For this project, I plan to:

+1. Replace Qiskit with XACC, which is particularly well-suited for parallel computing and provides a more flexible framework for integrating HPC and QC.

+2. Implement and compare the HHL algorithm and the VQLS algorithm to solve a specific linear equation.
+The HHL algorithm is one we have studied in class, and I will also implement the VQLS algorithm as described in reference [1].

+3. Consider the linear finite element method (FEM) equation AX=b, and compare the results obtained from classical algorithms and quantum algorithms.

+This project aims to explore the integration of quantum computing with classical high-performance computing, focusing on solving linear equations using quantum algorithms and comparing their performance with classical methods.
+For background information, an introduction and overview of the development of quantum algorithms can be found in reference [2], while a detailed description of the VQLS algorithm is provided in reference [1].Additionally, for the parallel computing aspects, the XACC framework is discussed in reference [4], and a comprehensive description of hybrid HPCQC approaches can be found in reference [3].

-reference :
+# Reference :

-## SOFTWARE: HYBRID ALGORITHM PROPERTIES
+[1] CAPPANERA, Enrico. [*Variational quantum linear solver for finite element problems: A Poisson equation test case*](https://scholar.google.com/scholar_lookup?title=Variational%20quantum%20linear%20solver%20for%20finite%20element%20problems%3A%20A%20Poisson%20equation%20test%20case&author=E.%20Cappanera&publication_year=2021).
+Delft University of Technology, 2021.

+[2] RAO, Xiang.
+Performance study of variational quantum linear solver with an improved ansatz for reservoir flow equations.
+Physics of Fluids, 2024, 36.
+Jg., Nr.
+4.

+[3] RUEFENACHT, Martin, et al. Bringing quantum acceleration to supercomputers.
+IQM/LRZ Technical Report, https://www. quantu m. lrz. de/fileadmin/QIC/Downloads/IQM HPC-QC-Integration-White paper. pdf, 2022.

+[4] MCCASKEY, Alexander J., et al. XACC: a system-level software infrastructure for heterogeneous quantum–classical computing.
+Quantum Science and Technology, 2020, 5.
+Jg., Nr.
+2, S. 024002.